 Useful websites for Pupils and Parents/Carers

 In Reception, PE is incorporated within the 'Physical Development' area of learning.
 At Indian Queens School, children have PE sessions where they are taught fundamental physical skills.
-Children have many opportunities to develop their small and large motor skills through their play and adult directed activities.
+Children have many opportunities to develop their small and fine and gross motor skills through their play and adult directed activities.
 Within this area of learning, children are taught about keeping healthy including; the importance of physical exercise, personal hygiene including teeth brushing, safety, having a good sleep and managing their own routines.
 Children enjoy 'Funky Finger' activities that are built into activities that children engage with during the day.
 These activities are designed to support children's fine motor control and development.

 "I like dancing and doing yoga in the classroom."
 Reception, age 5.